 đź’ˇ

-Detect a point when users are most likely to pay for a subscription
+Detect a point when users are most likely to upgrade

 Know your hotspots